prabin-acharya/dynt-ai-agents-platform/README.md

 ## 🧰 Tools

-Tools for performing various tasks are defined at `/tools`.
-Here is a list of currently available tools:
+Tools for performing various tasks are defined in `/tools`.
+Here's a list of currently available tools:

-- `get_transactions(org_id)`: Get latest transactions for a given organization.
+- `get_transactions(org_id)`: Get the latest transactions for a given organization.
-- `get_transaction(transaction_id)`: Get a specific transaction details by its ID.
+- `get_transaction(transaction_id)`: Get details of a specific transaction by its ID.
-- `get_invoices(org_id)`: Get latest invoices for a given organization.
+- `get_invoices(org_id)`: Get the latest invoices for a given organization.
 - `get_categories(org_id)`: Get all defined categories for a given organization.
 - `get_organization_details(org_id)`: Get details of a specific organization.

-To add new tools, simply wrap the desired Supabase call in a Python function and add it to the tools list.
+To add a new tool, wrap the desired Supabase call in a Python function and add it to the tools list.

-**Tools are also available as endpoints:**
+**Tools are also exposed as endpoints:**

 - [/tools/organization?org_id=](https://dynt-ai-agents-platform-production.up.railway.app/tools/organization?org_id=clm9bbaq00001ol1rs8s7z9p2)
 - `/tools/transaction?tsx_id=`